zammad/zammad-admin-documentation/security-thirdparty/google.rst

 Register Google app
 -------------------

-.. hint:: You currently need to activate the Google+ API in order to successfully authenticate with Zammad.
+.. hint:: You currently need to activate the Google+ API in order to successfully authenticate with Zammad. **This will change with Zammad 2.9.**

 Visit https://console.cloud.google.com/projectcreate and create an project